-- The Undergraduate Regulations and Syllabuses should be read in conjunction with the University regulations contained in the Undergraduate Handbook - The Postgraduate Regulations and Syllabuses should be read in conjunction with the University regulations contained on the Postgraduate Admissions website and the Board for Graduate Studies and Research Regulations for Graduate Diplomas and Degrees (with effect from August 2018)
+- The Undergraduate Regulations and Syllabuses should be read in conjunction with the University regulations contained in the Undergraduate Handbook and the University's Assessment Regulations (St. Augustine); Cave Hill; Mona Campus; Open Campus and any subsequent amendments thereof. - The Postgraduate Regulations and Syllabuses should be read in conjunction with the University regulations contained on the Postgraduate Admissions website (St. Augustine) and the Board for Graduate Studies and Research Regulations for Graduate Diplomas and Degrees (with effect from August 2018)

 Progress through a programme of study at the University is governed by Faculty Regulations and University Regulations.
-Should there be a conflict between Faculty Regulations and University Regulations, University Regulations shall prevail.
+Should there be a conflict between Faculty Regulations and University Regulations, University Regulations shall prevail, where appropriate.

-DISCLAIMER - PROGRAMMES & COURSES
+LEGAL NOTICE - PROGRAMME & COURSES

-Notwithstanding the contents of Faculty Handbooks, course outlines or any other course materials provided by the University, the University reserves the right at any time to altogether withdraw or modify programmes or courses as it deems necessary.
+- Notwithstanding the contents of Faculty Handbooks, Course Outlines or any other course materials provided by the University, the University reserves the right at any time to altogether withdraw, alter or modify its programmes or courses and/or vary its modes or methods of teaching, delivery and assessment of its programmes or courses, as deemed necessary in the following circumstances: - (a) As a result of any changes imposed by national laws, legislation or governmental regulations or orders made from time to time: